Registration in the Register of Non-Profit Organizations

 - activities based on principles for cooperative societies, and covered by the Norwegian Act relating to cooperative societies

-The entity is obliged to send the articles of association in order to register in the Register of Non-Profit Organizations, but it can choose whether to register them or not.
-If the association chooses to register its’ articles, it also takes on the task of registering a new version of the articles each time they are revised.
+You are required to submit the articles of association in order to register in the Register of Non-Profit Organizations, but it is optional to register the articles of association.
+If the association chooses to register its’ articles, it also undertake a duty to submit the articles of association each time they are changed.

 If the articles are to be registered, they must at least contain information regarding the association’s